SEB-Core/mongoose-recipes/README.md

 Successfully connected to MongoDB database . . .
 ```

-Now, we test with Insomnia or Postman - a `PUT` request to `'http://localhost:3000/recipes/<some-recipe-id>'`.
+Now, you test with Insomnia or Postman - a `PUT` request to `'http://localhost:3000/recipes/<some-recipe-id>'`.
 The `id` needs to be an ObjectID from *your* database.
 The request body might look something like this:

 ```json
 {